apache/apisix-ingress-controller/docs/en/latest/deployments/azure.md

 Change the `image.tag` to the apisix-ingress-controller version that you desire.
 You have to wait for while until the correspdoning pods are running.

-Now try to create some [resources](./CRD-specification.md) to verify the running of Ingress APISIX.
-As a minimalist example, see [proxy-the-httpbin-service](./proxy-the-httpbin-service.md) to learn how to apply resources to drive the apisix-ingress-controller.
+Now try to create some [resources](../CRD-specification.md) to verify the running status.
+As a minimalist example, see [proxy-the-httpbin-service](../samples/proxy-the-httpbin-service.md) to learn how to apply resources to drive the apisix-ingress-controller.